georgetour/Meteor-Bootstrap-portfolio/README.md

-# Meteor-Bootstrap-portfolio website.This is my final assignment for University of London Course 5 Week 3 Responsive Design Specialization.
+# Meteor-Bootstrap-portfolio website.
-It's my prototype suggestion to a photography studio that needed a better website and soon with some changes it will be published.
+This is my final assignment for University of London Course 5 Week 3 Responsive Design Specialization.It's my prototype suggestion to a photography studio that needed a better website and soon with some changes it will be published.